Understanding Ambivalence

 There's hope in saying,

-Something will change and this decision will become easier.
+Maybe down the road something will change and this decision will become easier.

-Because in this moment to make a choice in either direction is such high stakes.
+To make a choice in either direction is such high stakes.

 Right.

-If I say this is over,
+If I say this is over.

 I got to face the loss of that and the pain of that.